Aqovia/Aqovia.PactProducerVerifier/README.md

         private readonly Aqovia.PactProducerVerifier.PactProducerTests _pactProducerTests;
         private const int TeamCityMaxBranchLength = 19;
         public PactProducerTests(ITestOutputHelper output)
         {
 			var configuration = new ProducerVerifierConfiguration
             {
                 ProviderName = "<YOUR NAME OF THE PROVIDER (E.G THE PROJECT NAME)", PactBrokerUri = "<YOUR PACT BROKER URL>",
-				PactBrokerUsername = "<YOUR PACT BROKER USERNAME OR NULL>" , PactBrokerPassword = "<YOUR PACT BROKER PASSWORD OR NULL>",
-                ProjectName = "WEB API PROJECT YOU ARE TESTING (IF DOESN'T END IN Web.dll)')" };
+				PactBrokerToken = "<YOUR PACT BROKER TOKEN , mandatory>", ProjectName = "WEB API PROJECT YOU ARE TESTING (IF DOESN'T END IN Web.dll)')" };

 			 _pactProducerTests = new PactProducerTests(configuration, output.WriteLine, ThisAssembly.Git.Branch, null, TeamCityMaxBranchLength);

 			 // Or if you have given statements, set up state in the provider to match the given statements

 			 _pactProducerTests = new PactProducerTests(configuration, output.WriteLine, ThisAssembly.Git.Branch, builder =>
             {